lolmystic/larp-os/README.md

 we were bored thats surely
-post ur fastfetch or any fetch thing on the tiktok pls we need larpers to use that plsssss
+post ur fastfetch or any fetch thing on the tiktok pls we need larpers to use that plsssss it is very much still in progress tho well make this work